Belgium coach Martinez calls up Doku, Trossard for Euro 2020

 Belgium will play in Group B, opening against Russia on June 12.
 The top-ranked Belgians will then face Denmark and Finland.

-Doku, an 18-year-old forward, was rewarded for his consistent performances with French club Rennes this season while Trossard could be an adequate replacement for Hazard, who has been struggling for form.
+Doku, an 18-year-old forward, was rewarded for his solid performances with French club Rennes this season.
+His speed and technique make him an excellent candidate for a super-sub role within a squad full of attacking riches.

-The diminutive Brighton forward has similarities with Hazard, with excellent dribbling skills, good vision and a sense for goal.
-The 26-year-old Trossard has been more consistent with his Premier League club recently and seems to be peaking at the right time.
+Trossard could be an adequate replacement for Hazard, who has been struggling for form.
+The diminutive Brighton forward has similarities with the Real Madrid striker, with excellent dribbling skills, good vision and a sense for goal.
+The 26-year-old Trossard scored a pair of goals in March in World Cup qualifying and has been consistent with his Premier League club recently.

+Witsel has yet to return from a serious Achilles injury he sustained in January but Martinez said he has received some good news about his rehabilitation.

+“In the situation of Axel, we need to be very clear we don’t expect anything,” Martinez said.
+“This is just a reward for what he has done for the national team, and his career, and the good work he has done in the last months.
+The real decision with Axel Witsel will be on the 11th of June.”

 Squad: